kr0st/postgremql4/readme.txt

 Known issues

 Currently only 1 DB connection per MT4 terminal is supported, meaning all EAs running in a single terminal instance will share this connection.
+This might produce unexpected side-
+effects:
-This might produce unexpected side-effects: imagine EA#1 connects to DB “foo” and EA#2 connects to DB “bar”, EA#1 was quicker so the connection happens with DB “foo” and EA#2 just gets response “already connected”.
+imagine EA#1 connects to DB “foo” and EA#2 connects to DB “bar”, EA#1 was quicker so the connection happens with DB “foo” and EA#2 just gets response “already connected”.